maxx1128/eleventy-personal-site/posts/2021-06-11-no-pandemic-is-not-over.md

 ---
-title: "No, The Panemic is Not Over Yet"
+title: "No, The Pandemic is Not Over Yet"
 date: "2021-06-11"
 excerpt: "The pandemic is getting better, but it's not over.
 We need to stop clinging to the old normal and embraces the new normals."
 image: "pandemic-is-not-over.png"